yudhanjaya/Mokuton/README.md

 ## Usage

 File Management: Use the left sidebar to navigate your directories and open files.

 Writing: Click in the main editor area to start writing.
 Use the toolbar or keyboard shortcuts for formatting.

 Word Count Goal: Set your daily word count goal in the right sidebar and track your progress.
-Saving: Click the save button or use Ctrl+S to save your work as a Markdown file.

 ## License
 Mokuton Editor is open-source software licensed under the MIT license.
 Please enjoy it.
 I am not responsible for what you do with it, but I hope it's useful.